-See File No. SR-NASD-2003-141.
+11 See File No. SR-NASD-2003-141.
 Letter from The Bond Market Association (regarding File No. SR-NASD-2003-141), to Jonathon G. Katz, Secretary, SEC, dated April 5, 2005, p.
-13 ("[T]he NASD's TRACE system does not differentiate between inter-dealer trades and customer trades in its disseminated reports, information and Buy/Sell information to TRACE disseminated information now, Customers and Dealers may more accurately and carefully assess the quality of the pricing of their corporate bond transactions.
+13 ("[T]he NASD's TRACE system does not differentiate between inter-dealer trades and customer trades in its disseminated reports, making the identification of an inter-dealer trade difficult.").

 FINRA also published the proposed change of policy regarding TRACE disseminated data in NASD Notice to Members 06-22 (May 2006).
-The comments received in connection with the proposal at that time are summarized in
+The comments received in connection with the proposal at that time are summarized below in Item 5.

-See File No. SR-NASD-2003-141.
+12 See File No. SR-NASD-2003-141.
 Response to Comments on Additional Mark-Up Policy for Transactions in Debt Securities (regarding File No. SR-NASD-